Career counselling

 You want clearer skill-path and career-path decisions before committing harder.

-You are not satisfied with one-time generic advice.
+You are not satisfied with generic advice that still leaves the real decision unclear.

 This is not for you if